 July 21, Friday Ottawa

 Dirk enjoys airplane museums large and small, and so after I thoroughly enjoyed the mosaic plants exhibit we headed to the Canadian Aeronautic Museum via a Uber ride.
 I was immediately interested in the goings on there, because two mechanic monsters were being prepped for next weekends big events, and we got to see them being tried out.
-The spider required 12 people in climbing gear to be raised about 100 feet in the air and repel down a rope to land on the huge mechanical spider, take seats and make the legs move!
+The monster robotic spider required 12 people in climbing gear to be raised about 100 feet in the air and repel down a rope to land on the huge mechanical spider, take seats and make the legs move!

 The other monster that will walk the streets of Ottawa is a dragon.
 I learned that most of it’s exterior was carved wood, both for effect and because it is lighter weight.
 I did get to see the dragon move a little and blink its eyes.
 Note the two people on the dragon working the controls.

 While I was watching monsters and shopping in the museum store, Dirk had a tour of a large building full of airplanes not displayed in the main museum.
 We then looked through the main museum together.
 I especially enjoyed this airplane museum because the excellent overviews of the planes and how and when they were used.
+These put the people factor into the exhibits, making the museum interesting for me too.